Instructions for Peer-Review Manuscript Submission

 Number all figures (graphs, charts, photographs, and illustrations) in the order of their citation in the text.
 Include a title for each figure (a brief phrase, preferably no longer than 10 to 15 words).
 Maximum of 4 tables and/or figures per manuscript.

-At submission, the following file formats are acceptable: TIFF, GIF, JPG, PDF, Postscript, or EPS.
-Figures should be loaded as separate files for submission purposes.
+At submission, the following file formats are acceptable: GIF, PNG, JPG and JPEG.
+Figures file size limit is 32 MB and should be loaded as separate files for submission purposes.

 Naming of Persons with Disabilities, Illnesses, or Health Conditions